 - Shure Beta 52A Bass Drum Microphone

-- sE Electronics V Beat
+- sE Electronics V7

 - AKG C7 Reference Condenser Microphone

-What is Hypercardioid?
+What is hypercardioid?

-Much like supercardioid, hypercardioid exhibits the same polar pattern shape, with an even narrower range of on-axis directivity and a greater reduced sensitivity in the sides at 90 and 270-degrees.
+Much like supercardioid, hypercardioid exhibits the same polar pattern shape, with an even narrower range of on-axis directivity and a greater reduced sensitivity in the sides at 90 and 270 degrees.

 When drawn in a diagram showing sensitivity around the microphone, hypercardioid is roughly a 3:1 ratio of bidirectional and omnidirectional combined together.